acdlee/acdlee.github.io-YourMorning/index.md

       and then hold down the CTRL key and press the S key.

 ### Running the Python Script
-To esnure everything's working, type the follow command:<br />
+To ensure everything's working, type the follow command:<br />
 ```markdown
 python3 mymorning.py
 ```